 Take a selfie next to the Vimto statue

-Enjoy hot vimto, cold vimto, fizzy vimto, and vimto flavoured sweets across Manchester - we just love it!
-If you need some fresh air in the middle of a study session, take a walk to the Vimto statue in Vimto Park, Sackville Street (the exact spot where the drink was first invented in 1908) to discover a little bit of fun local history.
+Enjoy hot Vimto, cold Vimto, fizzy Vimto and Vimto-flavoured sweets?
+You're not alone!
+If you need some fresh air in the middle of a study session, take a walk to the Vimto statue in Vimto Park, Sackville Street (the exact spot where the fruit drink was first invented in 1908) to discover a little bit of fun local history.

 Visit the Ice Age boulder on the Old Quad

 As you explore campus in your first few weeks, make sure to take a stroll through the archway on Oxford Road and into the Old Quad where you’ll find this glacial giant.
 The boulder weighs over 20 tonnes and was found in 1900, 28 feet underground just south of the University at the site that is now the junction of Oxford Road and Devas Street.
 It’s composed of andesite from Borrowdale in the Lake District and was carried to Manchester by the last glacial period to affect this region about 20,000 years ago.